Old County Road I to Kelly Road

 Gauge note: This gauge doesn’t directly correlate to the creek.
 It does, however, give a good idea if there has been recent water in the Black River Falls area.

-Unfortunately, complete correlated gauge levels weren’t recorded at the time.
-That said, this would’ve been the minimum level to recommend for comfortable paddling.
+We recommend this level.
+It was a smidge low, but totally runnable.
 The best way to determine whether Robinson Creek is runnable is to check the rocky drop on the downstream side of the Kelly Road bridge (the take-out for this trip).
 If it looks runnable without scraping or getting stuck on it – even if you don’t run it – then the rest of the creek upstream should be fine.

 Old County Road I Bridge, Millston, Wisconsin